Seven unicorns and counting: meet the Norwegian tech stars

 Blame the Olympic spirit.
-We are feeling very proud of our team of 6 unicorns and the booming Norwegian startup ecosystem.
+We are feeling very proud of our team of 6 - update 7! -unicorns and the booming Norwegian startup ecosystem.
 Just in the last couple of years (aka in the midst of a world pandemic), 4 of the 6 Norwegian startups became unicorns—the biggest startups with a valuation above $1 billion.

 Last week, we followed the (amazing) headlines announcing the newest Norwegian unicorn Dune Analytics, one of the leaders when it comes to data literacy across the crypto market.
 According to co-founder and CEO, Fredrik Haga latest interview, Dune "supports the next generation of analysts who will neither wear suits nor work for investment banks.
 These pioneers will have quirky animals as profile pictures and collaborate openly across the world.
 Being a Dune Wizard will be both more fun and profitable than being a Wall Street analyst".